lucasmonteiro001/ufmg_networks-irc2-chat/README.md

 # Instructions

-Read the systems specification in the file SYSTEM_SPEC.pdf [portuguese only]
+Read the system specification in the file SYSTEM_SPEC.pdf [portuguese only]